AitijhyaCoded/DSA-Practice/README.md

 # DSA Practice

 DSA Practice is a repository dedicated to practicing Data Structures and Algorithms (DSA).
-It contains solutions to a variety of problems that enhance understanding and proficiency in DSA concepts.
+It contains solutions to a variety of problems that enhance understanding and proficiency in DSA concepts, especially for 3rd semester B.Tech CSE students.

 ## Features